folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I deserve death along with these liars and hypocrites" > Deserve death

-* From a modern perspective, it sounds extreme and unreasonable for Lecrae to say that he deserves death for having sex outside of a committed relationship whether or not this led to an abortion.
-However, within the context of this verse these lines should be understood as part of Lecrae comparing himself to King David and Adam.
+* From a modern perspective, it sounds extreme and unreasonable for Lecrae to say that he deserves death for having sex outside of a committed relationship, whether or not this led to an abortion.
+However, within the context of this verse, these lines should be understood as part of Lecrae comparing himself to King David and Adam.

 * Recall that when God sent the prophet Nathan to confront King David for murdering his neighbor after committing adultery with his neighbor’s wife, God acknowledged that David deserved to die for his unjust actions.
 However, because David repented, God forgave David and did not condemn David to death.

-* Moreover, going back to the beginning of the Bible, God told Adam that if he ate the fruit from the Tree of the Knowledge of Good and Evil, he would die which is what eventually happened after Adam sinned by disobeying God’s commandment.
+* Moreover, going back to the beginning of the Bible, God told Adam that if he ate the fruit from the Tree of the Knowledge of Good and Evil, he would die, which is what eventually happened after Adam sinned by disobeying God’s commandment.

-* Later in the New Testament section of the Bible, in his letter to the Church in Rome, St. Paul reflects on how the sin of breaking God’s law leads to death for Adam who represents all of humanity.
+* Later in the New Testament section of the Bible, in his letter to the Church in Rome, St. Paul reflects on how the sin of breaking God’s law leads to death for Adam, who represents all of humanity.

   * *Therefore as **sin entered into the world through one human, and death through sin; so death passed to all humans, because all sinned**...**death reigned from Adam** until Moses, **even over those whose sins were not like the violation of trust from Adam, who is a prototype** of him who was to come*
   -Romans 5:12-14

-* This idea of sin as a failure to act with justice, love mercy and be humble which ultimately leads to the spread of death to all humans is an idea that Kendrick has explored, most notably in the intro to the track “PRIDE.”.
+* This idea of sin as a failure to act with justice, love mercy, and be humble, which ultimately leads to the spread of death to all humans, is an idea that Kendrick has explored, most notably in the intro to the track “PRIDE.”.

   * *Love's gonna get you killed
   But **pride’s gonna be the death of you and you and me